Afro-Colombians: Effects of the war on Afro-Colombians

-Another conflict that has been generated by the civil war is that of drug trafficking and prostitution.
-For years, guerrillas and paramilitaries were seeking to recruit people that would do this for them at a low cost.
-Given that a high percentage of Afro-Colombians are extremely poor, young people from these communities are tempted by these options because they see them as the only way out to combat the poverty in which they live.
+Finally, another conflict that has been generated by the civil war is that of drug trafficking and prostitution.
+For years, FARC sought to recruit people to get involved with for a low cost.
+Since many Afro-Colombians are extremely poor, young people from those communities are tempted by those options, which are seen as the only ways to combat poverty.
+As a result, over 40% of the people in the guerrilla are Afro-Colombians now supporting the conflict and have been manipulated to continue to do so.